-Meanwhile, following the river, we will ascend to the first natural spring, with its terraces and Inka “swimming” pools, which used for irrigation.
-After about an hour, we will start to see “tired stones” or the stones that never made it to their final destination.
-After that, we will enter the main area of the quarry – cachicata trek, where stones are extracted for the construction of the temples at the Ollantaytambo archaeological site.
+Meanwhile, following the river, we will ascend to the first natural spring, with its terraces and Inka “swimming” pools, which are used for irrigation.
+After about an hour, we will start to see “tired stones” or stones that never made it to their final destination.
+After that, we will enter the main area of the quarry – Cachicata trek, where stones are extracted for the construction of the temples at the Ollantaytambo archaeological site.
 Similarly, the views here of Ollantaytambo and the Sacred Valley beyond are phenomenal.

 WE OFFER DAILY DEPARTURES!

 Firstly, we will start the day picking you up from your hotel.
 As a result, in approximately 1 hour and a half, we’ll reach the city of Ollantaytambo.
 Where we begin our walk.
 Subsequently, the trail will take us upwards approximately 4 to 5 hours round trip, depending on the pace of walking.

-In addition, about midday, we will rest and enjoy our pack lunch of cachicata trek tour.
+In addition, at about midday, we will rest and enjoy our packed lunch of Cachicata trek tour.
 After taking in the views and as many photographs as possible, we will begin the descent to Ollantaytambo.
 Consequently, our transport will be waiting for us to take us back to the imperial city of Cusco, or to lodge in Ollantaytambo if you prefer.

 - Maximum Altitude: 2,792 masl / 9,160 feet.